 Type of work and clients:

-Direct work with families and carers, Direct work with service users, Private / independent sector
+Coaching / mentoring of parents (families), Direct work with families and carers, Direct work with service users, Family assessment, Private / independent sector, Therapeutic work, Voluntary sector

 Professional registrations: